hyperrhiz/jekyll-journal/pages/02-cfp.md

 **However**, we strongly encourage authors to make their paper as brief as possible.
 Reviewer time and attention are limited; a compelling case for the paper must be made in the first 12-14 pages.

+### DOI and Bibliography

+JSys articles are assigned a Crossref DOI upon publication.

+Consequently, every reference in the bibliography must include a DOI whenever available.
+The [JSys LaTeX template](#template) includes everything necessary to display DOIs according to [Crossref's guidelines](https://www.crossref.org/display-guidelines/).
+The only thing you have to do is fill in the DOI fields in your `.bib` file.

 ### Template

 The JSys LaTeX template is available on [GitHub](https://github.com/jsysresearch/template).
 To get started and build a sample PDF: